-In recent decades city status has been granted following a structured decision-making process.
-However, many UK cities are able to date gaining city status to the grant of a charter several hundred years ago.
-A small number, such as London, claim city status from ‘time immemorial.’
+In recent decades, city status has been granted following a structured decision-making process.
+However, many UK cities can date gaining city status back to a charter several hundred years ago.
+A small number, such as London, claim city status from ‘time immemorial’.

 This Insight examines how a place becomes a city, whether ceremonial and local government structures signify a city status, and how city status can be lost.

 Local government structures, despite their names, do not have a direct connection to whether somewhere has the status of a city.